zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 - No modifications to the raw pixel data.

 Surprisingly, there seems to be no standard or existing means of digitally signing pictures, or at least none that I've found.
-Any suggested approaches I found suggest simply signing the whole file and transmitting the digital signature separately.
+Any suggested approaches I found simply sign the whole file and transmit the digital signature separately.
-There exists some interest, both [academic](https://people.csail.mit.edu/kimo/publications/jpeg/tifs11a.pdf) and [otherwise](https://photo.stackexchange.com/questions/15307/can-digital-cameras-sign-images-to-prove-authenticity), but mostly for images taken from digital cameras.
+There's some interest, both [academic](https://people.csail.mit.edu/kimo/publications/jpeg/tifs11a.pdf) and [otherwise](https://photo.stackexchange.com/questions/15307/can-digital-cameras-sign-images-to-prove-authenticity), but mostly for images taken from digital cameras.

 I see a few options:
 1. Create a new file format with authentication in mind.
 2. Create a digital signature and append it to the file.
 3. Create a digital signature and store it as [EXIF metadata](https://en.wikipedia.org/wiki/Exif).

-If you've seen [XKCD #927](https://xkcd.com/927/), you'll know that option 1 is a bad idea.
+If you've seen [XKCD #927](https://xkcd.com/927/), you'll know option one is a bad idea.

-The EXIF option seems the most viable to me.
+The EXIF option seems most viable to me.
 Any existing application interested in checking image signatures can read EXIF metadata better than they can read garbage at the end of a JPEG.
 EXIF is also a standard means of storing metadata across multiple image formats.